Editorial Policies

 Plagiarism and Other Misconduct

-The Polytechnic J. takes all forms of plagiarism and misconduct very seriously and will take all necessary legal action to protect the integrity of academic records.
+The Polytechnic Journal takes all forms of plagiarism and misconduct very seriously and will take all necessary legal action to protect the integrity of academic records.
 Instances of misconduct include the following: affiliation misrepresentation, breaches in copyright/use of third-party material without appropriate permissions, citation manipulation without attribution, duplicate submission/publication, image and data manipulation, peer-review manipulation, plagiarism, text-recycling, undisclosed competing interests, and unethical research.

 Identical or Duplicate Submission